-When purchasing trees form and S & J Nursery container less than a 30 gallon pot
+When purchasing trees from an S & J Nursery container less than a 30 gallon pot

-size, pruning may be needed to shape the young trees into a desirable framework, and lightly pruned each year to
+size, pruning may be needed to shape the young trees into a desirable framework, and light pruning each year to

 develop the lemon trees rounded or mushroom shaped canopy.

 As the tree matures it should be shaped by selecting 3-5 main branches, well spaced